realXtend/doc/arch_article/avapp.rst

 The other script for an individual avatar, simpleavatar.js, adds a few more components: AvatarAppearance for the customizable looks, RigidBody for physics (collision detection) and on the client side an InputMapper for handling user control input.
-So called Entity Actions are used to make the avatar move according to the user controls.
+Entity actions are used to make the avatar move according to the user controls.
 These actions are commands that any code can invoke on an entity, to be executed either locally in the same client or remotely on the server,